postcss/postcss/docs/api.md

   * An object with a `postcss` method.
 PostCSS will use that method as described in #2.
   * Another `Processor` instance.
-PostCSS will copy plugins from that instance to this one.
+PostCSS will copy plugins from that instance into this one.

 Plugins can also be added by passing them as arguments when creating a `postcss` instance (see [`postcss(plugins)`]).

-Asynchronous Plugins should return `Promise` instance.
+Asynchronous Plugins should return a `Promise` instance.

 ### `processor.process(css, opts)`

-Parses source CSS and returns [`LazyResult`] instance.
+Parses source CSS and returns a [`LazyResult`] instance.
 Because some plugins can be asynchronous it doesn’t make any transformations.
-Transformations will be applied in `LazyResult`’s methods.
+Transformations will be applied in the `LazyResult`’s methods.

 ```js
 processor.process(css, { from: 'a.css', to: 'a.out.css' }).then(function (result) {